jallanxjallan/onemanairforce/adaptation/stories/onward_to_manila.md

 ---
+category: past
+date: 15 January 1948
+status: draft
 title: Onward To Manila
-date: No Date
-status: new

 ---

-On 15 January 1948, British officials open Ining's coffin, searching for contraband.
-Finding none, and with RI-002 brought up to minimal airworthiness standards, they granted Bob permission to depart, to the great annoyance of the Dutch.
+British officials open Ining's coffin, searching for contraband.
+Finding none, and with RI-002 brought up to minimal airworthiness standards, they grant Bob permission to depart, to the great annoyance of the Dutch.